aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-xmp-metadata/_index.md

 ---
-title: Manipulate Image Metadata: Create XMP with Aspose.PSD Java
+title: 'Create XMP Metadata in PSD Files Using Aspose.PSD for Java'
 linktitle: Create XMP Metadata
 second_title: Aspose.PSD Java API
 description: Learn how to manipulate image metadata and add author metadata using Aspose.PSD for Java – step‑by‑step guide to create XMP metadata.